Eyes on Ukraine, Putin tightens curbs on protesters

 Seven received jail terms of up to four years although the Kremlin denies using the courts for political ends and dismisses talk of a clampdown on the opposition.

-"Our defence strategy is to draw a clear line between Bolotnaya and the protests in Kiev," Agranovsky said on Tuesday.
+"Our defense strategy is to draw a clear line between Bolotnaya and the protests in Kiev," Agranovsky said on Tuesday.
 "We cannot be punished for what happened in Kiev."

 STIFLED PROTEST